inrialearninglab/ai4t/docs/3-module-2-machine-learning-and-data/3-3-to-discover-of-machine-learning-data/3-3-1-where-does-the-risk-come-from.md

+---
+title: Where Does the Risk Come From?
+description:
+---
 #### Where Does the Risk Come From?

 Long article about AI risk identification and classification published on www.lemonde.fr Web site.

 The article is dedicated to two types of risks linked to AI:
 \- Data risk refers to the protection of data on these platforms
 \- Algorithm risk refers to the drift of algorithmic discrimination

 The EU Guidelines for Trustworthy AI is quoted at the end of the unit.
 Other resources in English about risk and cross studies between law and informatics may be found and integrated.